 - func (callable) The function to apply to each stored field.
 The function must either take as a single argument the field or as two arguments the field and the associated time point.
 In both cases, it should return a field. - out (StorageBase) Storage to which the output is written.
-If omitted, a new Memo-ryStorage is used and returned

-• progress (bool) - Flag indicating whether the progress is shown during the calculation
+If omitted, a new Memo-ryStorage is used and returned - progress (bool) Flag indicating whether the progress is shown during the calculation clear (clear\data\shape=False)

-The new storage that contains the data after the function func has been applied truncate the storage by removing all stored data.
+The new storage that contains the data after the function func has been applied clear\data\shape (bool) - Flag determining whether the data shape is also deleted.